 There is no "one size fits all" policy that is right for everyone, because no two people have exactly the same needs.
 An elderly widow who only wishes to pay for her own burial expenses would require a much different policy than a 40 year old who is the primary earner in a family with children.

 While experts disagree on the exact formula for income replacement, most estimate that, at a minimum, a person needs coverage equal to six times their annual income.
 Ultimately, the only "wrong" answer is no coverage at all.

-Contact your Marshall Insurance agent today, and they can assist you with balancing future needs with your current financial capabilities.
+Contact your Marshall Insurance of Rock Hill agent today, and they can assist you with balancing future needs with your current financial capabilities.

 What's The Difference Between Term And Permanent Life Insurance Coverage?

 Term Life insurance is the most affordable type of life insurance, because it only provides coverage for a limited period of time.
 Policies vary, though, and can range from five years up to thirty years.
 As long as the policyholder dies within the time period specified in his or her policy, the insurer is obligated to pay the benefits in full.

 The risk with buying term life insurance is that the policyholder may "outlive" the coverage.
 When this happens, the policy terminates, and you are given the option to renew.
 However, the new premiums will most certainly be higher, because you have aged.
 Still, term life insurance is an attractive option for many people, because it allows them to buy coverage at a lower cost and when it's needed most.